Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

     - role: balancer
 ```

-> first you need to create a file in `files/hello.php` inside phpinfo role and add a line of code to hello.php
+> First, you need to create a file in `files/hello.php` inside phpinfo role and add a line of code to hello.php

 ```shell
 [greg@control ansible]$ vim /home/greg/ansible/roles/phpinfo/files/hello.php
 Hello PHP World from <?php gethostname(); ?>
 <?php phpinfo(); ?>
 ```

-image.png
+> make sure you see a website with a line of code `Hello PHP World from node4.lab.example.com` and underneath that you have a configuration parameter of the php server, to be honest this question has taught me a lot of stuff, if you are a fan of AWS you might remember something about a load balancer, on aws you have very fancy GUI and you do everything by clicking on this and that, but you can automate this whole process with ansible too.